Chia-Network/chia-dev-guides/guides/crash-course/cats-offers-nfts.md

 Use the above examples to create your very first CAT, we will use this CAT in the next section to trade for other assets.

+If you are looking for more practice, you can create a multi-issuance CAT.

 </details>

 ## Offers